icub-tech-iit/documentation/docs/upgrade_kits/torso_capacitors/support.md

-# KIT_002 Update of capacitor support (front and rear) iCub2.5 with battery backpack
+# KIT_002 Update of capacitor support (front and rear) iCub 2.5 with battery backpack

 ## Content material